Open-Source LLMs vs Closed: Unbiased Guide for Innovative Companies [2025]

 Definition and Significance of LLMs

-Large Language Models (LLMs) are advanced AI systems that can understand and generate different forms of content which include text, code, images, video, and audio.
+Large Language Models (LLMs) are advanced AI systems that can understand and generate different forms of content which include human like text, code, images, video, and audio.

 How is this possible?
 Because these models are trained on at least one billion parameters, or data points.
 That’s what makes them so ‘large’.
 They use these parameters to understand language patterns and respond appropriately.